 I do PR job for DRJUG.
 I am studying international relations in the heart of Ural Mountains - Ekaterinburg, Russia.
 My usual day is made of my public activities: I oversee the Ekaterinburg Model UN, also I do a lot of public youth diplomacy in Urals, connecting different cultures of Russia and Central Asia.
 After a Trilateral Youth Forum in Kazan (2018).
 Receiving my MA, I work on the research concerning the modern nuclear non-proliferation regime.
 I am also hosting Room 360 podcasts.
 I have been part of the organization to 3 DRJUG-involved forums already.

 Jan currently studies law with emphasis on European Public Law at Osnabrück University.
 Having participated in various conferences on diplomacy and international relations and being passionate about Russian culture, politics and the German-Russian relations, he joined DRJUG e.V. in 2018 and became active in the Capital Talks' organisation team.
 In 2019, he was elected the member responsible for the PR of the German side.
-Jan speaks English, French, German and Russian and takes Arabic classes.
+Jan speaks Arabic, English, French, German and Russian.

 Aisylu is a Master’s student at the Humboldt University of Berlin.
 The Trilateral forum “Germany-Poland-Russia” in Wroclaw in 2016 was the first project that Aisylu participated in.
 She then coordinated the past two trilateral forums in Bad Freienwalde and Kazan.
 She has continuously supported other DRJUG projects as well.
 Aisylu continues her work for DRJUG as a Projects coordinator.